ryiwamoto/TypeScript-Voronoi/README.md

-# Javascript-Voronoi
+# TypeScript-Voronoi

-A Javascript implementation of Steven J. Fortune's algorithm to efficiently compute Voronoi diagrams.
+A TypeScript implementation of Steven J. Fortune's algorithm to efficiently compute Voronoi diagrams, forked from [Javascript-Voronoi](https://github.com/gorhill/Javascript-Voronoi).
 The Voronoi object's purpose is to solely compute a Voronoi diagram, it is completely standalone, with no dependency on external code: it contains no rendering code: that is left to the user of the library.

-## Core files

-* rhill-voronoi-core.js

-Where the Voronoi object is implemented.
-This is a standalone library, there is no dependency.

-* rhill-voronoi-core.min.js

-The minimized version (using YUI compressor)

-## Demo files

-* rhill-voronoi-demo1.html
-* rhill-voronoi-demo2.html
-* rhill-voronoi-demo3.php
-* rhill-voronoi-demo4.html
-* rhill-voronoi-demo5.html

-Demo pages to demonstrate usage of the Voronoi object.

-* excanvas/*

-Used by demo pages.

-ExplorerCanvas, giving pre-HTML5 Internet Explorer the ability to make sense of HTML5's canvas element.
-Pulled from http://code.google.com/p/explorercanvas/

-* mootools/*

-Used by rhill-voronoi-demo3.php

-* Above pages available at http://www.raymondhill.net/voronoi/

 ## Main object: Voronoi

-A Javascript object which allows to compute a Voronoi diagram.
+A TypeScript object which allows to compute a Voronoi diagram.
 The Voronoi object doesn't render the resulting Voronoi diagram, the user is responsible for rendering the diagram.